 - vigorous shaking (rigors)

 These are signs that the infection has spread deeper into the body.
 Read more about the symptoms of cellulitis.

-See your GP or visit your nearest minor injuries unit as soon as possible if an area of your skin suddenly turns red, painful and hot.
+See your pharmacist as soon as possible if an area of your skin suddenly turns red, painful and hot.

 Early treatment can help reduce the risk of the infection becoming severe.